syncfusion-content/ej2-angular-docs/ej2-angular/grid/scrolling.md

 ---
 layout: post
-title: Scrolling in Angular Grid component | Syncfusion
+title: Scrolling in Angular Grid Component | Syncfusion
-description: Learn here all about Scrolling in Syncfusion Angular Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about scrolling support in Syncfusion Essential Angular Grid component, it's elements and more.
 platform: ej2-angular
 control: Scrolling
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Scrolling in Angular Grid component
+# Scrolling in Angular Grid Component

 The scrollbar will be displayed in the grid when content exceeds the element [`width`](https://ej2.syncfusion.com/angular/documentation/api/grid/#width) or [`height`](https://ej2.syncfusion.com/angular/documentation/api/grid/#height).
 The vertical and horizontal scrollbars will be displayed based on the following criteria: